buffalojoec/keyring-program/README.md

 Goals:

-- Store one or more public encryption keys for a particular user in a unique on-chain location protected by their authority
+- Store one or more public encryption keys for a particular user in a unique on-chain location protected by their authority.
-- Support additional configurations required for a particular encryption algorithm key
+- Support additional configurations required for a particular encryption algorithm key.
-- Allow a user to add or remove keys from their on-chain keystore
+- Allow a user to add or remove keys from their on-chain keystore.
-- Allow for future support of new encryption algorithms with this program being **frozen**
+- Allow for future support of new encryption algorithms with this program being **frozen**.
-- Establish a workflow (through sRFC-like process) to add support/recognition for new encryption algorithms
+- Establish a workflow (through sRFC-like process) to add support/recognition for new encryption algorithms.

 ## Storing Encryption Keys